Piotr1215/cloudrumble/docs/README.md

 - Universal Control Plane **is now** Mirantis Kubernetes Engine (MKE)
 - Docker Enterprise Edition (DEE) **is now** Mirantis Container Runtime (MCR)

+### UCP/MKE Backup

+To take a backup of UCP/MKE use **docker/ucp** container

+### Kubernetes configMaps

+In order to configure configMapKeyRef in a pod to use environment variables defined in a ConfigMap, use container path subset **spec.containers.env.valueFrom**

 ### Change docker daemon host configuration

 Configuration file is located at `/etc/docker/daemon.json` and is by default in `json` format.